-The important thing to keep in mind is that most people are going to have some of the symptoms of depression from time to time.
-For it to be considered a mental health disorder, you need to be dealing with these signs of depression for at least a couple of weeks for it to be diagnosed.
+The important thing to keep in mind is that most people are going to have some of the symptoms of depression from time to time, and mild to moderate depression can come and go without requiring professional treatment.
+For it to be considered a mental health disorder, you need to be dealing with these signs of depression for at least a couple of weeks for it to be diagnosed as a mental illness.
+Without treatment, these feelings and emotions can linger for a long time for someone with major depression.

 What Causes Depression?

 There are many different reasons why people experience depression.
 For some, it's simply the result of a situation that they have lived through.
 It could be the death of a loved one, loss of a job, or a divorce.
-It could also be other types of trauma that they have experienced.
+It could also be other types of trauma and harmful past experiences that they have been exposed to.

 Some risk factors are believed to put people at a higher chance of experiencing depression in their life.
 These include: